All About Tranfiguration in "World Adventures"

 Although gems can make a killing, metals should not be left behind.

 As a general rule, place the most valuable or best metal ingot in the top-left corner of the display when transfiguring.

 Compendium and Supernovium

 These are two types of metal unique to the transfiguration process, and they both can be quite valuable.
-Compendium can be obtained by filling the display cabinet with 2-4 different types of metal ingots.
-With 5+ different types, you can get supernovium.
+Compendium can be obtained by filling the display cabinet with two to four different types of metal ingots.
+With five or more different types, you can get supernovium.